 Your master thesis is planned for your fourth semester.
 You have to find a place for your thesis on your own.
 Like the research projects, you can do your thesis at FU or in another institution.
 If you do it externally, you, again, have to find an eligible supervisor who will supervise your thesis.
 Your topic also has to be approved by the examination board before you start.
 To start your thesis, you have to have collected at least 60 ECTS and for all the other missing modules you have to be enrolled.
 After starting your thesis, you have 6 months to finish.
 At the end of your project, you will write a thesis and give a presentation about your work.
-Different from the research projects, this time, both the thesis (3/4) and the presentation (1/4) are marked.
+Different from the research projects, this time, both the thesis (3/4) and the presentation (1/4) are graded.

-Overall your Master grade will consist only of the main lecture, the research projects and your master thesis.
+Overall, your Master's grade will consist only of the main lecture, the research projects and your master thesis.
 The remaining courses are ungraded and only have to be passed in order for you to obtain the degree!

-A summary over all the modules gives you the so called "Studienverlaufsplan" (Figure).
+A summary of all modules offers the so called "Studienverlaufsplan".
 It also gives you an orientation on when to take what kind of modules, but you don't have to do it that way.
-You can structure your studies like you want to.
+You can structure your studies however you like.
 For example, you can take more lectures and method modules in the first semester in order to have more time for research projects in your later studies.
 Or you can do the majority of your lectures during a semester abroad, in for example your third semester.